PayString/paystring-documentation/docs/best-practices.md

 ### Use TLS 1.3

-As stated in the requirements, your implementation of PayID must use TLS.
-To ensure security, both the PayID client and the PayID server should use the latest TLS 1.3, as described in [RFC 8446](https://tools.ietf.org/html/rfc8446).
+As stated in the requirements, your implementation of PayString must use TLS.
+To ensure security, both the PayString client and the PayString server should use the latest TLS 1.3, as described in [RFC 8446](https://tools.ietf.org/html/rfc8446).
 TLS 1.3 is faster and safer than its predecessors, and offers these advantages:

 - Reduces handshake latency
 - Encrypts more of the handshake